Hit and Run (2009 film): Plot

 The film opens as Mary Murdock (Laura Breckenridge), a young student, leaves a lively party at a club in New Jersey one night.
 She hits a bad bump driving home drunk on a dark road.
 Later, hearing noises in the garage, she finds a bleeding man, mangled and impaled on her jeep's bumper.
 Not calling 911, she tries to help, but he suddenly attacks.
 Panicked, she hits him with a golf club.
 After that, she buries his body in a shallow grave in the woods off Clover Rd.

-The next day, Mary covers up the crime (before parents return from a weekend trip); she scrubs off the blood but doesn't get the dent fixed (a suspicious cop at the auto shop scares her off, then she detours for her grandmas parrots at airport cargo).
+The next day, Mary covers up the crime (before her parents return from a weekend trip); she scrubs off the blood but doesn't get the dent fixed (a suspicious cop at the auto shop scares her off, then she detours for her grandma's parrots at airport cargo).
 Mary starts coming apart.
 Irrational, she crashes into a tree to camouflage the smaller dent with a bigger dent.

 Later the news reveals the missing man is kindergarten teacher Timothy Emser (Kevin Corrigan), bipolar and unstable when he vanished.
 Strange things occur in Mary's house, making her feel toyed with by someone unseen; she descends into paranoia.
-It transpires that Rick (Christopher Shand), her boyfriend, gets involved in the cover up and goes to retrieve incriminatory evidence (a blanket) off the corpse, but is killed, replaced in Emser's grave.
+Rick (Christopher Shand), her boyfriend, gets involved in the cover-up and goes to retrieve incriminatory evidence (a blanket) off the corpse but is killed, replaced in Emser's grave.

 It becomes clear Emser survived.
 Unhinged, he returns to make Mary relive through the same nightmare she inflicted on him.
 He stalks Mary in many ways.
 The parrots squawk strange phrases, which alert Mary.
 At one point, she falls down the stairs, impaling a screw driver in her thigh.
 Emser attacks her, by biting and stabbing her, and she passes out.
 In a reversal, when Mary revives, Emser has strapped her to the bumper with electric cords and Christmas lights and takes her on a sadistic, all-night "revenge drive".